Ravichandran2004/Power-Bi-Dashboards/README.md

   - Sales trends over the holiday season.
   - Insights into popular products.

+### 4. Business Dataset
+- **Description**: This dashboard analyzes key business metrics and performance indicators.
+- **Features**:
+  - Visualizations of sales, revenue, and customer metrics.
+  - Comparison of current performance against targets.

+### 5. Finance Dataset
+- **Description**: This dashboard provides insights into financial performance and budgeting.
+- **Features**:
+  - Breakdown of expenses and income.
+  - Forecasting and trend analysis.

 ## How to Use
 1. Download the `.pbix` files from this repository.
 2. Open the files using Power BI Desktop.
 3. Explore the dashboards and interact with the visualizations.